uraimo/buildSwiftOnARM/README.md

 ## Dependencies

-If you plan to use one of the provided prebuilt binaries, you'll need the install the following dependencies dependecies:
+If you plan to use one of the provided prebuilt binaries, you'll need the install the following dependencies:

     sudo apt install clang-3.8 libicu-dev libcurl4-nss-dev